Sweatshop: Sweatshop-free

-Sweatshop-free is a term the fashion brand American Apparel created to mean coercion-free, fair-compensation for garment workers who make their products.
+Sweatshop-free is a term the fashion brand American Apparel created to mean coercion-free, fair compensation for garment workers who make their products.
 American Apparel claims its employees earn on average double the federal minimum wage.
-They receive a number of employee benefits, from health insurance to subsidized transportation and meals, and have access to an onsite medical clinic.
+They receive some employee benefits, from health insurance to subsidized transportation and meals, and have access to an onsite medical clinic.
 It has been heavily featured in the company's advertisements for nearly a decade and has become a common term in the garment industry.

 Debate over the effects of globalization and sweatshops

 Criticisms

 More recently, the anti-globalization movement has arisen in opposition to corporate globalization, the process by which multinational corporations move their operations overseas to lower costs and increase profits.
 The anti-sweatshop movement has much in common with the anti-globalization movement.
 Both consider sweatshops harmful, and both have accused many companies (such as the Walt Disney Company, The Gap, and Nike) of using sweatshops.
-Some in these movements charge that neoliberal globalization is similar to the sweating system, arguing that there tends to be a "race to the bottom" as multinationals leap from one low-wage country to another searching for lower production costs, in the same way that sweaters would have steered production to the lowest cost sub-contractor.

-Various groups support or embody the anti-sweatshop movement today.
+Some in these movements charge that neoliberal globalization is similar to the sweating system, arguing that there tends to be a "race to the bottom" as multinationals leap from one low-wage country to another searching for lower production costs, in the same way that sweaters would have steered production to the lowest cost sub-contractor.Various groups support or embody the anti-sweatshop movement today.
 The National Labor Committee brought sweatshops into the mainstream media in the 1990s when it exposed the use of sweatshop and child labor to sew clothing for Kathie Lee Gifford's Wal-Mart label.
 United Students Against Sweatshops is active on college campuses.
 The International Labor Rights Fund filed a lawsuit on behalf of workers in China, Nicaragua, Swaziland, Indonesia, and Bangladesh against Wal-Mart charging the company with knowingly developing purchasing policies particularly relating to price and delivery time that are impossible to meet while following the Wal-Mart code of conduct.
 Labor unions, such as the AFL–CIO, have helped support the anti-sweatshop movement out of concern both for the welfare of workers in the developing world and those in the United States.